Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Patterns

 \begin{definition} For a given pattern $\pattern$, an \emph{assignment graph} $G(\pattern)$ is a bipartite graph $(V_1 \cup V_2, E)$, where $V_1 = \pattern$ (i.e.\ each vertex in $V_1$ represents a block in the partition $\pattern$), $V_2 = U$ and $(B, u) \in E$ if and only if $B \in \pattern$, $u \in U$ and $B \subseteq A(u)$. \end{definition}

 We can now formulate a necessary and sufficient condition for authorisation of a pattern.

-\begin{proposition} A pattern $\pattern$ is authorised if and only if $G(\pattern)$ has a matching covering every vertex in $V_1$. \end{proposition} Proposition~\ref{prop:matching} implies that, to determine whether an eligible pattern $\pattern$ is valid, it is enough to construct the assignment graph $G(\pattern)$ and find a maximum size matching in $G(\pattern)$.
+\begin{proposition} A pattern $\pattern$ is authorised if and only if $G(\pattern)$ has a matching covering every vertex in $V_1$. \end{proposition} Proof of Proposition~\ref{prop:matching} is straightforward.

+Proposition~\ref{prop:matching} implies that, to determine whether an eligible pattern $\pattern$ is valid, it is enough to construct the assignment graph $G(\pattern)$ and find a maximum size matching in $G(\pattern)$.
 It also provides an algorithm for converting a matching $M$ of size $|\pattern|$ in $G(\pattern)$ into a valid plan $\pi$ such that $\pattern(\pi) = \pattern$.
 An example of how Proposition~\ref{prop:matching} can be applied to obtain a plan from a pattern is shown in Figure~\ref{fig:assignment-graph}.

-Depending on the algorithm employed, it takes $O(n^{2.5})$ or $O(n^3)$ time to solve the maximum matching problem, where $n$ is the number of vertices in the graph.
-However, the assignment graph is usually highly unbalanced since $|\pattern| \le k$ and $|U| \gg k$.
-As the maximum size of $M$ is at most $|\pattern|$ and the maximum length of an augmenting path\footnote{For a matching $M$ in a graph $G$, a path $P$ is called $M$-\emph{augmenting} if the edges of $P$ alternate between edges in $M$ and edges not in $M$ and, moreover, the first and last edges of $P$ are not in $M$.~\cite{Ahuja1993}.} in $G$ is $O(k)$, the time complexity of the Hungarian and Hopcroft-Karp methods are $O(k^3)$ and $O(k^{2.5})$, respectively~\cite{Ahuja1993}.
-In other words, finding an authorised plan within an equivalence class is not only polynomial in $n$ but it is actually polynomial in a usually smaller $k$.